Commitment to customer and brand protection

 • As a result of the proactive and preventative systems we’ve put in place, 99% of all Amazon page views by our customers landed on pages that did not receive a notice of potential infringement.

-• Over 100 brands (from Fortune 500 companies to startups) are already using Transparency, and since onboarding, we’ve received 0 counterfeit related notices of infringement for products enrolled in Transparency.
+• Over 2,000 brands (from Fortune 500 companies to new startups) have enrolled in Transparency.

 • We continue to work with government agencies and law enforcement worldwide to hold criminals accountable, and we’ve worked with brands to litigate directly against bad actors.

 • We regularly engage and collaborate with a number of industry groups, including the Alliance for Creativity and Entertainment (ACE), Union des Fabricants (UNIFAB), the Motion Picture Association (MPA), the Automotive Anti-Counterfeiting Council (A2C2), and the International Anti-Counterfeiting Coalition (IACC).